 The installer recommended Tuffa’s fire protected heating oil tank range.
 These tanks are integrally fitted with a unique and patented fire rated material.
-This enables installers to site a tank directly next to, or even inside, a building or other structure.
-The alternative, which Kirsty sought to avoid, would mean siting the oil tank in an obstructive location in the garden within direct sight of the house.
+This enables installers to site a tank adjacent to, or even inside, a building or other structure.
+The alternative would have meant installing the oil tank in the garden within direct sight of the house.
 This is something that Kirsty felt would ruin the look of her cottage garden.

 After a quick Google search and receiving a second quote from an oil tank manufacturer who were “quite blunt and unhelpful”, Kirsty got through to Tuffa.